As I mentioned in my last post, it is attunement, the capacity for emotional responsiveness, that is the key factor in trust and emotional connection.

 There have been hundreds of studies on marital love over the last ten years that confirm this fact.
 Emotionally Focused Couples Therapy is an evidence method of couples therapy that highlights these qualities.

 As Gottman’s research has pointed out fighting in not necessarily a sign of relational instability.
 There are many couples who bicker and quarrel, but they also have the essential ability to tune into each other and restore a frayed emotional connection after a petty squabble.

-Kathy and I are privileged to be taking advanced core skills training from one of the leading EFT trainers, George Faller, MS, LMFT.
+My wife and I have completed advanced training in another powerful model of evidence-based couples therapy; Emotionally -Focused therapy, also known by the acronym EFT.
+Kathy and I are privileged to have taken advanced core skills training from one of the leading EFT trainers, George Faller, MS, LMFT.

 Kathy first trained with George in Emotionally Focused Couples Therapy several years ago.
 George was a lieutenant in the New York City Fire Department for twenty years.
 He participated in 9/11 rescue efforts.
 George changed careers and became a licensed marriage and family therapist.

 He is also an American Association for Marriage and Family Therapy supervisor, and an Emotionally Focused certified therapist, supervisor, and trainer.
 George is also the Founder and President of the New York Center for Emotionally Focused Therapy and teaches at the famous Ackerman Institute in Manhattan.

 Emotionally Focused Couples Therapy is incredibly effective.
 Research shows that 70-90% of couples who are with an EFT trained therapist can completely restore their otherwise damaged intimate bond.
 And some studies have registered that success level even higher.